cherifimehdi/Genie_Webex/README.md

 # About me

-PhD in Electronics and an active Cisco CCAI Instructor and Network Engineering Trainer.
+Active Cisco CCAI Instructor and Network Engineering Trainer.
 Part of Cisco DevNet Class 2020.
 Cisco DevNet Code Exchange and Automation Exchange Contributor.
 I am interesting in all about NetDevOps, Networking programmability and automation.
 I am a Cisco contents fan.

 ## Contact Me